lucinder/nd-Perlin-Noise/README.md

 ### II.G.
 Trivial Optimizations and Improved Pseudocode

-As is, this is a very inefficient implementation of the noise function in terms of memory, with each point requiring two n*2n length vectors (gradients and edges) and two n-length vectors (point and dot products).
+As is, this is a very inefficient implementation of the noise function in terms of memory, with each point requiring two $n \times 2^n$ length vectors (gradients and edges) and two n-length vectors (point and dot products).
 We can eliminate much of the memory overhead by reusing registers and vector space for multiple operations.
 For example, the gradients vector can be used to hold the dot products while a set-length vector loads the current gradient per each edge.
 In the linear